 Doug was raised in Louisville and remembers when horses trotted down the bridle paths that used to trace their ways down Southern and Eastern Parkways.
 Doug is married to Joy and together they minister to many at Immanuel in countless unseen ways.
 Doug works at an architectural firm in the Louisville metro area and has also pastored churches in rural Shelbyville, KY as well as Louisville.
 Doug loves to garden and can readily tell you at any time of the year what the last frost date will be.
 Regardless of what that date is, in accordance with Louisville tradition he will only plant his garden on the first Saturday in May, which is Derby Day.

-AJ and his wife Jordan one son, Jesse, and are expecting their second child.
-AJ and Jordan help lead Immanuel’s nursery ministry which means they are truly amazing and uniquely capable individuals.
+AJ and his wife Jordan have three kids: Jesse, Eden, and Lydia.
+Together, AJ and Jordan serve in Immanuel’s nursery ministry and also lead a Gospel Community Group.
 AJ works in Bio-Med at one of Louisville’s hospitals and looks forward to deer season every year.

-Jon Meacham and his wife Bethany have one son, Jonah.
+Jon Meacham and his wife Bethany have three sons—Jonah, Malachi, and Isaac.
 Jon is a graduate of the University of Kentucky which means Jonah learned the UK fight song right after the Gospel Song.
 Jonah sings the UK fight song during basketball games, and the Gospel Song during football games.
 Jon and Bethany are adoption champions at Immanuel and Jon works as an engineer for one of Louisville’s utility companies.